 What are palpitations?

 Palpitations are the sensation that your heartbeat is not normal.
-Although the sensations may vary, all of them cause you to have an uncomfortable awareness of your heartbeat.
+Although the sensations may vary, palpitations cause you to have an uncomfortable awareness of your heartbeat.
 Palpitations may be felt in your chest, throat or neck.
 You may feel as if your heart is racing and pounding, or you may feel as if your heart is skipping beats, fluttering, or stopping.

-Palpitations may be felt with a normal heartbeat or may result from an abnormal heartbeat.
+Palpitations may be the result of a normal heartbeat or an abnormal heartbeat.
 Palpitations may be mild to severe in intensity and occur only at certain times of day or when you perform certain activities.
 Palpitations may be recent in origin (acute) or develop over time (chronic).
 In some situations, palpitations can occur as a result of chronic medical conditions you may have.

 There are many causes of palpitations, which range from mild to serious.
 Palpitations can result from cardiovascular, gastrointestinal, psychological, or respiratory diseases, disorders, and conditions.
 Cardiac arrhythmias are one cause of palpitations in which the heart beats irregularly or too fast.
 Certain medications or other substances, such as caffeine, are also known to cause palpitations.

 Most palpitations are not serious.
 However, palpitations may occur as a symptom of a serious or life-threatening condition, such as a heart attack.